gcs278/enhancements/enhancements/installer/aws-lb-subnet-selection.md

 type SubnetRole string

 const (
-    // ClusterSubnetRole specifies subnets that will be used as subnets for the nodes,
+    // ClusterNodeSubnetRole specifies subnets that will be used as subnets for the nodes,
     // API load balancers, and for locating the VPC and Availability Zones.
-    ClusterSubnetRole SubnetRole = "Cluster"
+    ClusterNodeSubnetRole SubnetRole = "ClusterNode"

     // IngressControllerSubnetRole specifies subnets used by the default IngressController and
     // serve as the default for user-created IngressControllers.
+    IngressControllerSubnetRole SubnetRole = "IngressControllerLB"

+    // ControlPlaneExternalLBSubnetRole specifies subnets used by the external control plane
+	// load balancer that serves the Kubernetes API server.
+    ControlPlaneExternalLBSubnetRole SubnetRole = "ControlPlaneExternalLB"

+    // ControlPlaneInternalLBSubnetRole specifies subnets used by the internal control plane
+    // load balancer that serves the Kubernetes API server.
-    IngressControllerSubnetRole SubnetRole = "IngressController" )
+	ControlPlaneInternalLBSubnetRole SubnetRole = "ControlPlaneInternalLB" )
 ```